opencog/opencog/opencog/learning/pattern-index/README.md

 1. Replace VariableNode, AndLink, OrLink and NotLink by PatternVariableNode, PatternAndLink, PatternOrLink and PatternNotLink respectively.
+1. TypeFrameIndex::query() is terribly (time) inneficient.
+It needs a complete refatoring to make rational use of allocated memory and avoid unnecessary copying of data among recursive calls.
 1. Current implementation is adding all the possible permutations of UNORDERED_LINK (only links with arity <= 5).
 Thus if we have a (SimilarityLink A B), all the patterns (SimilarityLink * *), (SimilarityLink A *),